 Despite the disagreement about governance, it is clear that China continues to play a strong role in Taiwanese cuisine and culture.
 There are, however, dishes that are considered firmly Taiwanese.

-The food overall gives a nod to the past along with a demonstration of an interest in embracing creative twists, looking toward future with a flavor all of their own.
+The food overall gives a nod to the past along with a demonstration of an interest in embracing creative twists, looking toward the future with a flavor all of their own.

 Taipei Food – 50+ of the Best Dishes to Try in Taipei

 All of the twists and turns make for an interesting a tasty culinary adventure for those willing to make the journey.
-For everyone who falls within that category (and the numbers are growing by the day), here are a few dishes we suggesting discovering during a visit to Taipei.
+For everyone who falls within that category (and the numbers are growing by the day), here are a few dishes we suggest discovering during a visit to Taipei.

 1. Pan Fried Dumplings

-We are starting off with what is probably one of our favorite things to eat in Taipei night markets – pan-fried dumplings.
+We are starting with what is probably one of our favorite things to eat in Taipei night markets – pan-fried dumplings.

 They can also be cooked by simply steaming them.
 That, in my opinion, is missing the best part.